semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

     # via pandas
 ```

-This file has all direct and transitive dependencies of the example project and can be used by Semgrep as an entry point for the Supply Chain scan.
+This file has all direct and transitive dependencies of the example project and can be used by Semgrep as an entry point for the supply chain scan.

 ### Using `pip freeze`